 But there is a difference between real mohair fabric and fake mohair fabric.
 There may be many types of fibers that look like mohair, but you’ll still want to make sure that you’re getting the real thing.
 Real mohair fabric is expensive, while fake mohair fabrics are cheap and easy to find in most stores.
 Mohair fibers are often blended with wool and acrylic to make knit fabric.

-Mohair would be the perfect material for sweaters, gorgeous cardigans, vests, scarves, hats.
+Mohair would be the perfect material for sweaters, gorgeous cardigans, vests, scarves, and hats.
 But it’s very expensive and not easily found in fabric stores, even online shops.

 Vinyl Knit Fabric